-Though often used interchangeably, your Twitter username and display name are not the same thing.
-Your username is essentially your unique Twitter handle, the name that appears in your in your profile URL and allows you to log in, reply to tweets, and direct message others (hint: it’s the name that following the “@” sign).
-Your display name, on the other hand, is the personal one that appears above your username on your profile page or to the left of your username in your Twitter feed.
+Though used interchangeably, your Twitter username and display name are not the same things.
+Your username is your unique Twitter handle, the name that appears in your profile URL and allows you to log in, reply to tweets, and direct message others (it’s the name that follows the @ symbol).
+Your display name, on the other hand, appears above your username on your profile page and is likely the name that most users will recognize you by.

 How to change your Twitter username

 Step 1: Log in to your Twitter account

 Log into Twitter as you normally would with your current username (or email) and password.
 Note: This can also be done using the Twitter app on your phone or tablet.

 Step 2: Access the Account Settings